 We have been providing online business advice for almost 20 years.
-Using our extensive experience, here are some essential tips to consider when choosing a name for your new company.
+Using our experience, here are some essential tips for choosing a name for your new company.

 Firstly – legal restrictions on company names